SEACRY-LOVE/SEACRYProfitable/README.md

 9) Has some security in place to get you started.
 10) AND, AS A BONUS, it is dynamic page template ready!

-You can't ask for more for free ;)

-I hope you use and enjoy working with this.
-It has taken me quite some time to develop this in such a comprehensive way so most developers would be able to use it with ease.

-View online, an exact Replica (downloaded clone) of this repository here: https://cms.webdeveloprz.com/
+YOU are invited to join [our workspace](https://seacry.slack.com).

-My hope is that the good people in the development community will help make it even better.
+With a hope that the good people in the development community will help make it even better.
-Please feel free to add / request changes to improve this for the masses ;)
+Feel free to add or request changes to improve this for the masses.

-And always - Enjoy :)